What Is a Triaxial Test? | Different Types of Triaxial Test

 Triaxial tests are an excellent way of measuring the mechanical properties of soil, rock and granular materials, with results used to solve a wide range of geotechnical engineering problems.

-Triaxial tests are carried out on high quality specimens with a height to diameter ratio of about 2:1; specimen diameters typically range from 38mm to 100mm, although much larger specimens, up to 0.5m in diameter and 1m long, can be tested in large-scale equipment.
+Triaxial tests are carried out on high-quality specimens with a height-to-diameter ratio of about 2:1.
+Specimen diameters typically range from 38mm to 100mm, although much larger specimens, up to 0.5m in diameter and 1m long, can be tested in large-scale equipment.

-The specimen is enclosed in a rubber membrane and then placed in a water-filled cell, which is pressurised to recreate in situ stress conditions.
+In a typical triaxial test, the specimen is enclosed in a rubber membrane and then placed in a water-filled cell, which is pressurised to recreate in situ stress conditions.

 The vertical stress to the specimen is then decreased or, more usually, increased by means of the loading ram to cause shear stress to develop in the specimen.
 The difference between the cell pressure and the vertical stress is called the deviatoric stress and it can be increased all the way to shear failure of the specimen.